E-mail the first 3,000 words of your novel to Chase Editing. You’ll receive a free edited sample within three business days.

 Novels: Is your novel ready to edit?

-After your first draft, did you or a trusted first reader or two review narrative style, characterization, plot and setting, spelling, punctuation, and grammar?
-Are you or your alpha and beta reader satisfied with dialog and narratives?
+After your first draft, did you or at least one trusted first reader review narrative style, characterization, plot and setting, spelling, punctuation, and grammar?
+Are you or your alpha/beta reader satisfied with dialog and narratives?
 Did you weed out unintentional repeats?
 To the best of your abilities, did you tweak and polish your book once more?

 However, if your manuscript is ready, click on CONTACT below CHASE EDITING at the top of this page and follow the prompts to establish a confidential link.
 We’ll maintain two-way e-mail to edit and discuss your novel’s first 3,000 words absolutely free–no obligation.